-In 2020, 113 defendants attended the VIP program at the Boone County Courthouse.
+In 2021, 93 defendants attended the VIP program at the Boone County Courthouse.
 Defendants are required to pay a fee to attend the program, a portion of which is provided to the court.
-Revenue from this program totaled \$565.
+Revenue from this program totaled \$465.

-Defendants who live a distance from the Boone County Courthouse, or who cannot attend this program on the first Monday of each month, can request approval from the court to attend a more convenient program, provided it offers the same teaching format and substantive content.
-In 2020, defendants were also given the option to complete an online equivalent course offered by the Mothers Against Drunk Driving (MADD) organization.
+Defendants who live a distance from the Boone County Courthouse, or who cannot attend this program on the first Monday of each month, can request approval to attend an equivalent online or in person program offered by the Mothers Against Drunk Driving (MADD) organization.